-The process of getting executives within your company to sign off on an affiliate program (See Getting Executive Buy-In for an Affiliate Program.) will be easier if you have a firm handle on the costs associated with starting a program.
+The process of getting executives within your company to sign off on an affiliate program will be easier if you have a firm handle on the costs associated with starting a program.
 This will allow you to set realistic expectations and gain a full commitment to move forward and maintain a successful program.

 And while there is no magic number for startup costs, there are some guidelines and factors to carefully consider.